Doggy Bag: Commercial performance

 On January 23, 2002, the album was certified platinum by the Recording Industry Association of America (RIAA) for shipments of over a million copies.
+This was Lil Bow Wow's fastest selling album going Platinum in just three weeks of release.
 As of December 2006, the album has sold 1.1 million copies in the United States, according to Nielsen Soundscan.